How to communicate a price increase to your clients (without feeling awkward)

 On the other hand, if you give them ample notice, you are less likely to experience pushback from clients, because your actions display courtesy and respect.

-Email templates for raising your prices
+Price increase notice templates for raising your fees

 To help with this step, here are email templates that can give you a starting point for crafting your personalized communications.